Group members are positive for the following Single Nucleotide Polymorphisms (SNPs)

 positive for I-FGC21765 based on their Short Tandem Repeat (STR) values from

 This page will focus on recent developments (and any historical connections) concerning I-FGC21765.
 I-FGC21765 was formed an estimated 2300 ybp (years before present) with a TMRCA (Time to Most Recent Common Ancestor) of 700 ybp (or about 1300 AD).

-There are currently only twelve people who have tested with the FTDNA BigY that are positive for I-FGC21765 (and a few other who appear to be positive for it based on STR values) and their surnames are Waugh, Waff, Wharff, Walkup, Lee, Steptoe, Wellwood, Jackson, Campbell and Guest as well as one ancient sample from Dalvik (Brimnes), Iceland (DAV-A9) dated to 900-1000 CE (A.D.).
+There are currently only twelve people who have tested with the FTDNA BigY that are positive for I-FGC21765 (and a few other who appear to be positive for it based on STR values) and their surnames are Waugh, Waff, Wharff, Walkup, Lee, Steptoe, Wellwood, Jackson and Campbell as well as one ancient sample from Dalvik (Brimnes), Iceland (DAV-A9) dated to 900-1000 CE (A.D.).
 Our closest matches in Scandinavia are in southern Sweden and Denmark and are positive for I-FGC21732 (with a TMRCA of 2800 ybp).

 The Icelandic sample provides evidence for a "line of inquiry" and bridges the gap from southern Scandinavia to the British Isles during the Viking Age...